AltriaSuki/Nova-Lang/docs/language-spec.md

 ### 1.1 Source Text

-- Source files are UTF-8 text.
+- Source files are UTF-8 text and must be valid UTF-8 (no ill-formed byte sequences).
 - Newlines may be `\n` or `\r\n`.
 Tools should normalize to `\n` for diagnostics.

 ### 1.2 Whitespace